AkashKhamkar/Code-Gladiators-2019/README.md

 # Code-Gladiators-2019
-The code is in c++ for allthe rounds and problems
+The code is in c++ for all the rounds and problems